Jayakumarjk15/Portfolio-/README.md

 1.Open in a Browser:

    Open the index.html file in your preferred web browser to view the portfolio.

 2.Customize:

    Replace placeholder content in the HTML files with your own information.
    Modify the styles in the styles.css file to match your preferences.

 3.Deploy (Optional):

    If you want to deploy your portfolio, consider using platforms like GitHub Pages, Netlify, or Vercel.

 ## Project Structure

-index.html: Main HTML file containing the structure of the portfolio.
+- index.html:  Main HTML file containing the structure and Javascript of the portfolio.

-portfolio.css: CSS file for styling the portfolio.
+- portfolio.css:  CSS file for styling the portfolio.

-script.js: JavaScript file for interactive elements.
+- javscript:  Internal Javascript.

 ## Contributing

    If you have any suggestions, improvements, or want to report issues, feel free to create a pull request or open an issue.

 ## License

    MIT License

    Copyright (c) 2023 Jayakumarjk15

    Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

    The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

    THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.